 The Stakes Are Higher Than You Think

-A bad first meeting between your resident dog and a new dog can set the tone for months or even years of conflict.
-Dogs who are thrown together without a proper introduction are more likely to develop resource guarding, territorial aggression, and chronic stress that makes everyone in the household miserable -- dogs and humans alike.
+A bad first meeting between your resident dog and a new dog can set the tone for six months of conflict.
+When I worked as a vet tech at a mixed-practice clinic in Portland, I saw this constantly.
+Owners would toss two dogs into a living room.
+They hoped for the best.
+Dogs thrown together without a proper introduction usually develop resource guarding or chronic stress.
+It makes everyone miserable.

-The good news: a structured introduction process dramatically increases the chances of a smooth transition.
-Most dogs can learn to coexist peacefully, and many become genuine companions.
-But it takes patience, planning, and a willingness to go slow.
+The good news?
+A structured introduction process fixes this.
+Most dogs learn to coexist peacefully.
+Many even become genuine companions.
+But it takes patience, planning, and going painfully slow.

 Before the New Dog Arrives